-Clear COIs (where the committee member must recuse themselves)

-- The candidate is a relative or close personal friend. - You have personal or inside knowledge that would influence your attitude about an individual (from a prior work or social setting). - Dislike/disdain or admiration of an applicant that is so compelling you cannot remain fair or impartial. - You have a financial interest with the applicant.
+Clear COIs (where the committee member must recuse themselves) Potential COIs (that can lead to [unconscious] biases interfering with the search process) The candidate is a relative or close personal friend.
+You have personal or inside knowledge that would influence your attitude about an individual (from a prior work or social setting).
+Dislike/disdain or admiration of an applicant that is so compelling you cannot remain fair or impartial.
+You know who the candidate is prior to this process.
+You have worked with the candidate previously.
+You attended a work conference together.
+You currently work with the candidate.
+You are work friends.
+You know the candidate socially.
+You are distantly related to the You have a financial interest with the applicant. candidate.The candidate listed you as a